 It’s easy to advise other people but it will become very difficult when it comes to DIY.
 Before you start freelance web development, you should have rock-solid proof of work.
 And even you start pitching your prospects.
 So it’s important to follow those people who have done freelancing & web development themselves (successfully).

-Back in 2016, I tried a lot of online courses, blog articles & guidelines, and Youtube videos.
-After a series of failures, I realized that I had been following those gurus who haven’t done freelancing themselves, nor did they have a proven track record of being a web developer.
+Back in 2016, I tried a lot of online courses, blog articles & guidelines, and YouTube videos.
+After a series of failures, I realized that I had been following those gurus who hadn’t done freelancing themselves, nor did they have a proven track record of being a web developer.

 Literally, anyone can hire an article writer and write an awesome guideline on how to become a freelance web developer.
 But my question is the article writer have any practical experience as a web developer?
 The answer is simple- No.

 However, an expert writer can research well, find some other related blog posts, and write a new one on top of that.
 And after publishing, it may rank well on the search result and newbies will follow & fail (mostly).
 And this is why sometimes the search result sucks!